East West Link (Melbourne): Andrews government

 On 15 April 2015 the government announced the road project would not proceed and said it had reached agreement with East West Connect to pay the consortium $339 million to cover costs it had incurred to that point.
 Andrews said the government had acquired the consortium for $1.
 The decision was condemned by Abbott as "reckless" and said Victorians would suffer as a result.
 Abbott said: "The East West Link is the only answer.
 Tens of millions of dollars and years of planning have already been invested to get the project shovel-ready. $3 billion from the Commonwealth government remains on the table for any Victorian government which wants to build the East West Link."

 Despite the cancellation of the project there remains some support for it, either in whole or part, chiefly from the Liberal Party at state and federal level.
 In October 2015 federal Environment Minister Greg Hunt said the federal government remained committed to the project, but later that month the Victorian government was told it could use the East-West Link money for other projects.

 A freeway connection between CityLink and the Eastern Freeway, anticipated to be built by 2046, was included in a blueprint for future metropolitan infrastructure that was contained in the 2016 business case for the Western Distributor project.
 The report was commissioned by Victorian Department of Treasury and Finance and prepared by consultants PricewaterhouseCoopers using information on the future transport network provided by the Department of Economic Development, Transport, Jobs and Resources.
-The route was also identified by Infrastructure Australia in a 2016 report as one of Australia's 32 "highest priority" infrastructure needs because of rising east-west traffic congestion problems.
+The route was also identified by Infrastructure Australia in a 2016 report as one of Australia's 32 "highest priority" infrastructure needs because of rising east–west traffic congestion problems.

-The Victorian Liberal opposition has pledged to restart the project if it regains power in the 2018 state election and in April 2017 the Lonsdale Consortium, the private operator of the Port of Melbourne, said the entire western section of the East West Link would be needed "in the short to medium term" to overcome road congestion.
+The Victorian Liberal opposition pledged to restart the project if it regained power in the 2018 state election and in April 2017 the Lonsdale Consortium, the private operator of the Port of Melbourne, said the entire western section of the East West Link would be needed "in the short to medium term" to overcome road congestion.